Chattanooga Algerian Henna Ceremony

 Monday arrived and as I prepared for their wedding I couldn’t wait.
 I bought a new dress for this event and was excited to wear it.
 I mean, who else gets to go to a black-tie event on a Monday?

-BUT when I walked into the ballroom my mouth dropped even more!
+But when I walked into the ballroom my mouth dropped even more!
 The Read House’s ballroom reminds me of something from New York City.
-It has tall white walls with intricate details, several chandeliers and Seoriee events had it decorated lavishly!
+It has tall white walls with intricate details, and several chandeliers and Soirée events had it decorated lavishly!
 The tables were covered in white linens, tall floral centerpieces, and napkins lined with the evening’s itinerary.
 The traditional singers were practicing for their performance and the last bit of details were being completed.

 Their henna ceremony was amazing!
 The whole night was nothing but a true celebration.
 The whole night was full of high energy and love.
 One of my favorite parts of the ceremony was when they recognized all the countries represented.
 In all, there were 18 countries!
 Ah, if you know me THAT is my jam.
 Everyone coming together as one!
 Another favorite part of the night for me was the money dance.
 It’s a part of the night where the family showers (literally) with money.
 They were throwing money on them that they had brought in suitcases!